October 9th, 2033, Grand Canyon Village, Arizona, USA

-It had been over a year now, with several successive surgeries since.
-The glass eyes helped with strangers, though they were the color of fog and still troubling in their own way, overlarge in such fine features, making their owner seem fittingly sibylline.
-Tori’s hair had grown out.
+The surgeries had to come in stages.
+The glass eyes were the most obvious, the color of fog, still troubling in their own way, overlarge in such fine features, fittingly sibylline.
+Tori’s hair had grown out again.
 It fell partially caught up in braids about his—no, her—shoulders, in flat, twisted bands of black that made Jill think of crow feathers.
-Her frame was still thin, but there was therapy, and a real cane for walking now.
+Her frame was still thin, but therapy was working on that, and there was a real cane for walking now.
 She and Rose had talked of getting a dog.
-It would take some stress off his family, who praised Rose highly for vague virtues but clearly weren’t sure if this second drastic change to their dead sister-son was something they could confront daily.
+It would take some stress off her family, who praised Rose highly for vague virtues but clearly weren’t sure if this second drastic change to their sister-son was something they could confront daily.

 “Is it a story that keeps you awake?”